virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 In a production environment, we may add lots of disk nodes and contrtoller nodes.
 And we may have multiple physical disks in a single disk node.
-In this tutorial we only have one disk ndoe and one controller node, and only one malloc disk in the disk node.
+In this tutorial we only have one disk node and one controller node, and only one malloc disk in the disk node.

 Now we can create a disk array: